ynewayne/alx-system_engineering-devops/README.md

-This repository contains scripts used formanipulating files in Shell.
+This repository contains scripts used for manipulating files in Shell.